kosmatov/konfi/README.md

 # Konfi

-TODO: Write a gem description
+Konfi is a gem for creating global application configuration

 ## Installation